 The difficult question is: When will production resume?

-It may be a while.
-To prevent the contagion's spread without choking the economy, the Italian government wants people to work from home whenever possible.
+It may be a while because to prevent the contagion's spread without choking the economy, the Italian government wants people to work from home whenever possible.
 However, some industrial activities can continue as long as stricter safety and hygiene measures are followed.

 Supply and delivery of parts continues.
 Two weeks ago production was halted at electronics specialist MTA, which is located in Codogno, one of Italy's first “red zones” that were closed in the early phase of the outbreak.